-Our Lead sampling program continued in June to October 2023 and our results show our compliance with Schedule 15.1 of Reg.
+Lead sampling program continued in 2024 as we were eligible for an exemption from lead sampling in plumbing.
+We did continue to sample and test for pH and Alkalinity in June and October.
+Our results show our compliance with Schedule 15.1 of Reg.
 170/03 of the Safe Drinking Water Act.
-37 samples were taken and submitted to Caduceon Laboratories for analysis.